andersonfrailey/UBI_LaTex/paper.md

 % Section 3 (B)
 \section{Tax Reform}
 The current tax code is littered with numerous exemptions and deductions designed to give certain segments of the population tax breaks.
-These provisions narrow the tax base, distort tax unit consumption decisions, and have disperate effects across the income distribution.
+These provisions narrow the tax base, distort tax unit consumption decisions, and have disparate effects across the income distribution.
 In addition to repealing all welfare and transfer programs, we repeal all above-the-line, standard, and itemized deductions (excluding the charitable deduction); all tax credits; the personal exemption; and the earned income tax credit.

-With the repeal of the aforementioned tax provisions, roughly $92$ percent of tax units will face a tax increase resulting in \bdtg{} in new liabilities, most falling on the top ten percent of earners -- \bdsx{} -- compared to the \bdsn{} borne by the bottom ten percent.\ospc Full results are shown in Table \ref{table:b1}.
+With the repeal of the aforementioned tax provisions, \bdpp{} of tax units will face a tax increase resulting in \bdtg{} in new liabilities, most falling on the top ten percent of earners -- \bdsx{} -- compared to the \bdsn{} borne by the bottom ten percent.\ospc Full results are shown in Table \ref{table:b1}.

 \begin{table}[H]
 \caption{Tax Liability by Percentile of AGI}